luapower/luapower-all/winapi.md

 ## Scope

-Windows, common controls and dialogs, message loop, system APIs, OpenGL and cairo.
+Windows, common controls and dialogs, message loop and system APIs.

 ## Features

   * UTF8 Lua strings everywhere (also works with wide char buffers)
+  * bitmap widget for custom painting
-  * OpenGL, cairo and bitmap widgets
+  * OpenGL and cairo custom-painting widgets (in separate packages)
   * anchor-based layout model for all controls
   * object system with virtual properties (`win.title = 'hello'` sets the title)
   * binding helpers for easy binding of new and future APIs